Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/overview_install_zos/zos_auto_install_a05all/t_customize_install_zos.md

 - PCFTUTIL
 - PCFTUTL

 When changing the Transfer CFT version, you should get the new version of these members.
 A rollback is done by copying the backups of these members.
-This also applies to the end- of- transfer procedures.
+This also applies to the end-of-transfer procedures.

 <span id="JOB H80EXEC"></span>